Spokane Gymnastics Argonne Village Plan

 Students will NOT be required to wear face coverings while in class.

-Due to our commitment to do everything possible to provide a safe environment for all students, coaches, and our community, starting July 6th at Argonne Village (currently already occurring at Spokane Gymnastics Pines) all staff, students, and spectators will be screened once each visit before entering our facility by having their temperature checked and asked to verify they can answer “no” to the following questions:
+Due to our commitment to do everything possible to provide a safe environment for all students, coaches, and our community, all staff, students, and spectators will have their temperature checked and need to be able to answer “no” to the following questions:

 Have you had a fever in the past 48 hours?